microsoft/project-azua/README.md

 ## 0. Overview

-Many modern AI algorithms are known to be data-hungry, whereas human decision-making is much more efficient.
-The human can reason under uncertainty, actively acquire valuable information from the world to reduce uncertainty, and make personalized decisions given incomplete information.
-How can we replicate those abilities in machine intelligence?
+Humans make tens of thousands of decisions every day.
+Project Azua aims to develop machine learning solutions for efficient decision making that demonstrate human expert-level performance across all domains.
+We develop advanced machine learning solutions in causal discovery, causal inference, and Bayesian experimental design using modern (probabilistic) deep learning methods.
+Our conceptual framework is to divide decisions into two types: "best next question" and "best next action".

+In daily life, one type of decision we make relates to information gathering for "get to know" decisions; for example, a medical doctor takes a medical test to decide the correct diagnosis for a patient.
+Humans are very efficient at gathering information and drawing the correct conclusion, while most deep learning methods require significant amounts of training data.
+Thus, the first part of project Azua focuses on enabling machine learning solutions to gather personalized information, allowing the machine to know the "best next question" and make a final judgment efficiently [1,2,6].
+Our technology for "best next question" decisions is driven by state-of-the-art algorithms for Bayesian experimental design and active learning.

+The second type of decision made in many domains is intervention, which can be summarised as selecting the "best next action ".
+For example, a business owner needs to decide which action will lead to greater customer satisfaction; a teacher needs to decide which exercise to give students to help them learn most effectively.
+Humans are very efficient at making such decisions, primarily due to our causal reasoning abilities.
+Thus, in project Azua, we develop end-to-end causal inference methods which use existing data to perform  causal discovery and compute causal inference quantities such as (conditional) average treatment effect [8,3].
+We not only provide our deep learning-based framework, but we also connect other existing methods such as [DoWhy](https://microsoft.github.io/dowhy/) and [EconML](https://econml.azurewebsites.net/) as alternatives, allowing users to choose the most suitable methods for their applications.

+With these decision-making goals, one can use our codebase in an end-to-end way for decision-making.
+We also provide the flexibility to use any core functionalities such as missing value prediction, best next question, causal discovery, causal inference, etc, separately depending on the users' needs.

-In project Azua, we build AI algorithms to aid efficient decision-making with minimum data requirements.
-To achieve optimal trade-offs and enable the human in the loop, we combine state-of-the-art methods in deep learning, probabilistic inference, and causality.
-We provide easy-to-use deep learning tools that can perform efficient multiple imputation under partially observed, mixed type data, discover the underlying causal relationship behind the data, and suggest the next best step for decision making.
-Our technology has enabled personalized decision-making in real-world systems, wrapping multiple advanced research in simple APIs, suitable for research development in the research communities, and commercial usages by data scientists and developers.
+Our technology has enabled personalized decision-making in real-world systems, combining multiple advanced research methodologies in simple APIs suitable for research development in the research community, and commercial use by data scientists and developers.
+For commercial applications, please reach out to us at  azua-request@microsoft.com  if you are interested in using our technology as a service.

 ### References